thingsboard/thingsboard.github.io/docs/iot-gateway/getting-started.md

 ## Create new gateway device on ThingsBoard

-Firstly, we have to add Gateway device on your ThingsBoard instance.
-To do this we use following steps:
+First, we have to add Gateway device to your ThingsBoard instance.
+This can be done by following these steps:

 {% assign createNewGatewayDevice = '
     ===